Creative Commons Licenses for Artists: A Guide for Artists Online

 As an artist, you want your work to reach as many people as possible.
 At the same time, you also need to maintain control over how others use it.

-Hence, this article provides a comprehensive guide to Creative Commons licenses.
-Furthermore, it explains how they function, the different types available, and the ways they help artists distribute their work while retaining control.
+Furthermore, I’ll explain how they function, the different types available, and the ways they help artists distribute their work while retaining control.

 What Are Creative Commons Licenses?

 Creative Commons (CC) licenses offer a set of public copyright licenses that simplify content sharing.
-Instead of restricting access entirely, they allow creators to grant specific permissions while keeping their copyright intact.

 Traditional copyright follows an…